 Happy holidays and welcome to Flawed yet Functional!
 I am a Type 1 Diabetic using the Autoimmune Protocol to manage my blood sugar levels.
 The AIP diet is dairy, egg, and gluten-free (along with some other “frees”, but those are some of the majors).
 Butter is usually a mainstay when cooking a turkey, but I’m here to share how to cook a turkey on a charcoal grill that is simple and completely dairy-free!
 This charcoal grilled turkey is perfect for your next holiday meal!

 Disclosure: Some of the links below are affiliate links which just means if you purchase from the links provided, I may get a small commission at no additional cost to you!
 At Flawed yet Functional, I only reference products that have real value that I actually use.

 The holidays are upon us which means decadent, rich family meals are in store.
-Although food does not need to be the focus of a holiday get-together, it IS possible to make delicious food that is enjoyed by all guests and still follows the AIP guidelines.
-If you do not have any dietary restrictions, this post will show you how to grill your turkey which is helpful to free up the oven for a holiday gathering.
+Although food does not need to be the focus of a holiday get-together, it IS possible to make delicious food that is enjoyed by all guests and still follows the AIP guidelines (check out these 8 handy food tradition swaps!).
+Whether or not you have dietary restrictions, making a charcoal grilled turkey is an excellent choice for a holiday gathering.
 It tastes delicious, and it frees up the oven for other food.
 Win win!

 Tools for Success